anonymokata/5add56ec-58ae-11ea-8782-5a7972ed2781/README.md

  */

 ABOUT:
- My program is using Java and JUnit4 for testing, I created it on IntelliJ IDEA with the textInput portion on Eclipse for readability.
+ My program is using Java and JUnit4 for testing, with Gradle.
+I created it on IntelliJ IDEA with the textInput portion on Eclipse for readability.

  After inputting a textfile, it will start a search to locate the words and their locations.
 It starts with finding the first letter of the word.
 Once the first letter is found, it tries horizontal searching, then moves on the vertical, diagonal descending, and finally diagonal ascending.
 Each directional search will look on both side of the axis.
 For example, horizontal will first look to the right, then to the left.